TheManInTheGlass, 15.2 hand 2007 OTTB chestnut gelding.

 Milo is one of the luckiest horses we know, having two of the most fabulous owners who whole-heartedly support his career!
 Milo is a veteran of the hunter arena, where he was quickly growing bored and becoming a bit of a punk.
 Thanks to Brenda and Joe of Normar Farm (strong supporters of DGE), they steered Milo towards a second career in eventing under the guidance of Courtney.

 Milo has taken to eventing like a fish to water!
 He LOVES the cross-country phase, and judges appreciate his consistent, obedient work in the dressage arena.
-He can get a bit strong in the jumping phases so we will be doing lots of homework this year to help him become a solid competitor at preliminary.
+He can get a bit strong in the jumping phases but was very successful through the preliminary level.

 Courtney purchased Willy as a two-year-old because....he looked like Roy Roger’s Trigger!
 It was quickly evident that Willy was rather complicated and spooky - he rarely had problems with the fences, but he would stop and spin when he saw fence judges, groups of spectators, birds, horse-eating-butterflies...anything that moved!
 However, his incredible jumping form convinced Courtney that this pony was quite special.

 With Courtney’s careful training this spooky pony has become one of the most recognized and accomplished event ponies in Area II.
 Together they placed 5th at Plantation Field CIC**, captured a silver medal at the 2006 NAYRC CCI* competition, and earned Connemara of the Year in Training, Preliminary, and Intermediate (2x) Eventing Levels.
 In 2010 they earned the USEF McKenna Award for the highest earning Connemara in eventing.